SanderMertens/flecs/docs/Relations.md

 e.add(Movement, Walking); // replaces (Movement, Running)
 ```

-When compared to reguar relationships, union relationships have some differences and limitations:
+When compared to regular relationships, union relationships have some differences and limitations:
 - Relationship cleanup does not work yet for union relations
 - Removing a union relationship removes any target, even if the specified target is different
 - Filters and rules do not support union relationships
 - Union relationships cannot have data
-- Union relationship query terms can only use the And operator
+- Union relationship query terms can only use the `And` operator
-- Queries with a (R, *) term will return (R, *) as term id for each entity
+- Queries with a `(R, *)` term will return `(R, *)` as term id for each entity

 ### Symmetric property
 The `Symmetric` property enforces that when a relation `(R, Y)` is added to entity `X`, the relation `(R, X)` will be added to entity `Y`.
 The reverse is also true, if relation `(R, Y)` is removed from `X`, relation `(R, X)` will be removed from `Y`.